Apply for the Workforce Development Program

 Application Review Process

-Completed applications, including all requested documentation, received by the NACE Foundation will be forwarded to the Selection Committee for review.
-In some cases, the NACE Foundation may find it necessary to obtain further information from a candidate prior to making a determination about acceptance into the program.
-Candidates will be notified of their status by the notification date in the table above.
+Completed applications, including all requested documentation, will be forwarded to the Selection Committee for review.
+In some cases, it may be necessary to obtain further information from a candidate prior to making a determination about acceptance into the program.
+Staff will notify all applicants via email, regardless of outcome.

-In the event a candidate is not selected for participation, completed applications for the Workforce Development Program will be held on file for future consideration for up to one additional enrollment period.
-If a candidate’s application is reviewed and denied a second time, a new application from the candidate will be required for future consideration.
+In the event a candidate is not selected for participation, their completed application for the Workforce Development Program will be held on file for future consideration for up to one review period.
+If a candidate’s application is denied a second time, a new application from the candidate will be required for future consideration.